1968, April 4 - Martin Luther King Jr. assassinated at the Loraine Motel

 2016, June 3- After being empty for about 5 1/2 years, Peabody Place Mall was announced to be the new location of Service Master, INC. Construction began a few days later

 2016, June 4 - A man shoots two customers at Westy's restaurant, runs to Bass Pro Shop, shoots a third and then while being pursued by police hits and kills an officer at Beale and BB King.
 One of the men shot died 13 months later.

 2016, July 10 - Protesters block traffic on the Hernando DeSoto bridge and are peacefully removed after city officials agree to meet with leaders to discuss their grievances.
-Everything from start to finish was broadcast live.
+Everything from start to finish was broadcast on live TV.

 2016, October 22- The Big River Crossing opens.
 It is a pedestrian/ bicycle bridge along the Harahan Bridge connecting Tennessee with Arkansas.

 2016 November 8- Voters in the Downtown precincts of 1 and 2 ( Greenlaw Community Center and Progressive MB Church ) vote for Hilary Clinton ( D) 3,868.
 Donald Trump (R) 1,314.
 Gary Johnson ( L) 206 and Jill Stein (G) 36